-Transit remains a lifeline as the Seattle region endures the coronavirus outbreak
+Transit remains a lifeline as the Seattle area endures the coronavirus outbreak

 Ridership has fallen less on Snohomish County-based Community Transit and on Pierce Transit than on Metro and Sound Transit, state counts show.

-After initially reducing service this month, King County Metro quickly restored some trips to allow more room for riders to keep their distance.
+After initially reducing service, King County Metro quickly restored some trips to allow more room for riders to keep their distance.

 “We want to keep the transit system running,” said Metro General Manager Rob Gannon as the agency reduced service.